lembn/CLUNKS/README.md

 # To add
 Common.Channels.ServerChannel itereates backwards though the list when checking for heartbeats so it can remove dead clients from client list within the same iteration.
 This mimimises lock time.
+TCP Listening overhaul.
+Compare new and old alogirhtms, talk about 3k problem of old algorithm, talk about consistency of new algorithm
+Buffer size is now only for UDP, new TCP buffer is not chunked Change any of the old Common.Channels.DataStream notes